-However, this festival is so much more than food!
+Despite the limited vegan offerings, this festival is so much more than food!
 It’s a veritable cornucopia of culinary, visual and performing arts.
-Even with some omissions and changes this year, it’s still our favorite EPCOT festival.
+Even with some changes this year, it’s still one of our favorite EPCOT festivals (although after the recent menu release, that may change).
 You can read more about the complete festival offerings on the official Disney website.

 For now, let’s focus on the vegan eats.
-If you’d like to see just the snacks, drinks and desserts, head to our Vegan Snacks and Desserts at the EPCOT Festival of the Arts post!
+If you’d like to see just the snacks, drinks and desserts, from last year, head to our Vegan Snacks and Desserts at the EPCOT Festival of the Arts post!

 Epcot International Festival of the Arts Vegan Food Guide

 We attended the opening day of the Festival and tracked down ALL the vegan offerings at this year’s Festival of the Arts.
 If you’d like, you can check out our video review of all the vegan items for 2021 below as well.
 Be sure to like and subscribe to know when we upload a new vegan video!

 This year (2022) we will sadly have much fewer options than previous years.
 It appears that there are only 3 vegan items on the menus.

 Savor stunning dishes artfully composed with the finest ingredients farmed and foraged from the land.

 - Blood Orange-Braised Beet Carpaccio with Mustard Vinaigrette, Pickled Clamshell Mushrooms, Golden Beets and Crostini (Color Stroll item, plant-based item) $5.50